 Graduate Assistantships and Fellowships

 Theatre graduate students are also eligible to compete for university graduate fellowships, which pay a stipend either in addition to a graduate assistantship or in lieu of one.
 The Office of Graduate Studies Fellowships includes George Washington Carver and Gus T. Ridgel Fellowships, which are intended to increase the number of underrepresented minority Americans (African Americans, Hispanic Americans and American Indians/Alaskan Native Americans) enrolled in and successfully completing graduate programs.
 AmeriCorps/VISTA/Teach for America/Missouri Advising Corps

-To apply for a graduate assistantship, please include a brief statement of interest in your application package and inform us which of the tasks you feel best qualified to carry out; try to explain why you're qualified.
+To apply for a graduate assistantship, please include a brief statement of interest in your application package and inform us which of the assignments described briefly above best matches your background, experience, and interests.
 Cite formal training and work experience; also indicate which jobs you'd most like to do even though you may not feel qualified.
-Your prompt response will enable us to complete our analysis of your application.
 Please note that the policy of the Theatre Department is to rotate graduate assistants through most of the positions above, meaning you may not be assigned your first choice when you enter the program.
 This rotation is designed to build your resume.